EDiRobotics/GR1-Training/README.md

 python Main.py
 ```
 Before the training starts, it will first evaluate the policy. `Main.py` will also evaluate the policy for 1000 times after finishing 1 epoch of training.
 There is no seperated evaluation code.

+## Detailed Analysis of the Network and API
+Please refer to this [issue](https://github.com/bytedance/GR-1/issues/4)

 ## Multi-GPU Training & Evaluation
 The code here is simplified and easy to adapt to any training pipeline.
 A more efficient multi-GPU training & evaluation code is available by contacting zhuohengli@foxmail.com.